syncfusion-content/uwp-docs/uwp/SfSpellChecker/custom-dictionary-support.md

 # Custom Dictionary

 `SfSpellChecker` provides predefined dictionary for English language and also supports to custom dictionary based on Application requirement. `SfSpellChecker` provides suggestions based on custom dictionary.
+Users can use their own dictionaries for the different languages.
+Please follow the below step for Custom Language Spellchecking.

+Step 1: Need to create dictionary file for user desired language and add necessary words details in it.

+Step 2: Then need to attach it with the application and define this file location in its property named CustomDictionaryPath.

 `CustomDictionaryPath` property is used to passing the file path of the user defined custom dictionary.

 ## Setting CustomDictionaryPath